 America’s entry into World War I pushed its railroads to new levels of operation.
 President Wilson nationalized railroads in March 1918 and guaranteed the return of the railroads to their former owners within 21 months of a peace treaty.
 The government ordered 1,930 locomotives and bought 100,000 new cars to transport supplies critical for making munitions and delivering the next generation of railway guns and artillery cargo to the U.S. Navy.
 The numbers of boxcar coal shipments and tank cars carrying petroleum, oils, lubricants and chemicals soared, while passenger train use was curtailed to help conserve precious fuel.

 6. Carrying the Wounded On Hospital Trains

 The Civil War introduced wartime use of trains for medical evacuation, improvising rough versions of hospital cars from available rolling stock.
 This tradition carried into World War II.
 In 1917, the wounded were cared for and moved in custom-built unit trains made from converted Pullman cars.
-Army hospital trains flourished during World War II, when medical evacuation by air was in its infancy.
-Two years before America’s entry into World War II, the U.S. Army began building enhanced hospital unit cars, boasting new features such as side doors to facilitate patient loading and compact operating rooms.
+Army hospital trains flourished during World War II when medical evacuation by air was in its infancy.
+Two years before America entered World War II, the U.S. Army began building enhanced hospital unit cars, boasting new features such as side doors to facilitate patient loading and compact operating rooms.

 8. Improving Performance through Diesel Locomotion